Contemplations Regarding the Hajj 2015 Tragedy

 4. We are Muslims, and we live for the Hereafter

-Whilst we live this Worldly life, however our focus is on life after death.
+Whilst we live this worldly life, our focus is on life after death.
 We prefer the life which is eternal over a temporary abode.
 If this is our focus, then our outlook on life – and indeed death – is different to those who disbelieve in the Hereafter.

-We therefore believe in recompense, so whoever faces a difficulty or an affliction in this life is rewarded for it in the Hereafter, and its pain is alleviated in therein.
-In fact our Prophet (sal Allaahu alayhi wa sallam) told us,
+We therefore believe in recompense, so whoever faces a difficulty or an affliction in this life is rewarded for it in the Hereafter, and its pain is alleviated therein.
+Our Prophet told us,

 Any believer who is pricked by a thorn will have his rank raised due to it.
 [1]